 University of Maryland University College

-Abstract

-This literature reviews examines 10 studies that have been conducted to research the effects that nutrient timing has on the optimal performance in athletes.
-The articles vary in three hypotheses; pre-workout nutrient timing, during workout nutrient timing, and post-workout nutrient timing.
-The main factors that play a role in these studies are the three macronutrients, carbohydrates (CHO), protein (PRO), and fats.
-Some articles also include the effects of amino acids as a supplement to increase muscle resynthesis.
-Aragon and Schoenfeld, (2013) studies the post-workout anabolic window which reared results that were not definitive while Churchward et al (2012) found that replenishing nutrients directly after resistance training may be a suitable way for athletes who are on a chronic exercise routine to increase performance and improve recovery.
-This literature review will combine findings from all 10 research studies to examine the effectiveness of nutrient timing, in the optimal performance, recovery, and training quality of athletes.

-Keywords: nutrient timing, protein, carbohydrates, fats, performance, athletes

 The Effects that Nutrient Timing has on the Optimal Performance in Athletes

 The idea of the value of nutritional timing on optimal performance in athletes has become just as important as training itself.
 With the ongoing advancement in training techniques, athletes have adopted more strategic nutritional habits in hopes of performance improvement.
 Athletes use nutrient timing as an effective method to increase performance, recovery, and training efficiency.
 Studies suggest pre-workout nutrient dense foods enable enhanced performance outcomes, while others argue that post-workout nutrient timing rears the best results for recovery and optimal performance.
 While there have been studies regarding the positive effects of nutrient timing on athletic performance, there is still evidence which question its actual benefits.
 Therefore, the purpose of this literature review is to examine the impact of calculated macronutrients- carbohydrates (CHO), proteins (PRO), fats, and amino acids-intake on optimal performance in athletes.